 There is no model fetching method.
 Each industry develops its own method according to its needs.

-Objectives and success of induction program depend on strategy.
 The procedure should basically follow these steps:

 First, reporting the work of a new person requires time and space.

 Second, it is very important to meet the employee and be welcomed into the organization by the supervisor or immediate boss.

 Third, administrative work should be completed.
 Items such as vacation, admission period, medical absence, and counseling system should be covered.

 Fourth, departmental induction can be handled.
 These include a familiar discussion, introduction to the department, explanations, and work instructions for the department’s effectiveness, and who should seek help when there is a problem.